 On April 24, 2018, the U.S. Environmental Protection Agency (EPA) is scheduled to publish a notice in the Federal Register that it will be adding a supplemental analysis, “Supplemental Analysis of Alternative Small Business Size Standard Definitions and their Effect on TSCA User Fee Collection,” to the rulemaking docket for the User Fees for the Administration of the Toxic Substances Control Act (TSCA) proposed rule published on February 26, 2018.
 EPA will also...

 The U.S. Environmental Protection Agency’s (EPA) April 2018 Toxic Substances Control Act (TSCA) Chemical Substance Inventory is now available.
-For the first time, the Inventory includes a field designating substances that are “active” in U.S. commerce based on the following: EPA states that it “carefully processed and conducted a quality check of the data to ensure duplicate entries and confidential business information were removed” from the large number of notices...
+For the first time, the Inventory includes a field designating substances that are “active” in U.S. commerce based on the following: Reporting from the 2012 and 2016 Chemical Data Reporting cycles; Notices of Commencement received by EPA since June 21, 2006; and Notice of Activity Form A’s received by EPA through the February 7,...

 The National Academies of Sciences, Engineering, and Medicine released a new report on April 11, 2018, that finds that the U.S. Environmental Protection Agency’s (EPA) Integrated Risk Information System (IRIS) Program has made “substantial progress” in implementing recommendations outlined by the National Academies in previous reports.
 According to the April 11, 2018, press release, the transformation of IRIS began several years ago, after the release of a 2011 National...